josefin-werme/LAVA/README.md

 #> 6 950   6  25684630  26396200
 ?read.loci()                        # read more about the function and possible data formats

-## Create a locus object for the first locus
+### Create a locus object for the first locus to prepare it for analysis
 locus = process.locus(loci[1,], input)
 ```